kevin931/MeterOMeter/README.md

 ## Known Issues:

-1. There currently is no documentation for this package whatsoever, and I will address this issue in the near future.

-2. The num_to_speech function covers only a certain range of numbers at this time.
+1. The num_to_speech function covers only a certain range of numbers at this time.

 ## Collaboration: